shidel/fd-nls/inferno/readme.md

 The - is kinda reserved for future use.
 Eventually, it will probably be for other typeface information.
 Maybe things like Sarif, Gothic, etc.

 On a side note, ImgEdit uses two font file formats.
-08x?? is always saved in a flat font bitmap file compatible with most programs that can load fonts (like VFONT and other utilities).
-For fonts more than 8-bits wide, it uses a new font file format which will only work in programs that support that format.
+Eight bit wide fonts are always saved in a flat font bitmap file compatible with most programs that can load fonts (like VFONT and other utilities).
+For fonts more than 8-bits wide, it automatically switches to a new font file format.
+Obviously, the wider fonts will only work in programs that support that format.

 If you desire creating/updating fonts, I currently suggest the following order of importance...

     10x12
     08x08
     08x16

 Of much less importance at present.
 However, when additional higher resolution video drivers are added, that may change.
+For now, fonts taller than 12 pixels high are too big for most things in resolutions less than 640x480.

+    14x16
     12x14
     08x20
     08x18
     08x12
     08x14
     08x10

 Additional sizes and types can be provided as well. :-)